Davincii254/Caesar-Cipher/README.md

 Requirements JavaScript Console

-Setup Instructions and Installation Clone this repository to a location in your file system. 'git clone https://github.com/Davincii254/Delani-studio Open terminal command line then navigate to the root folder of the application. cd DElani-studio Open index.html on your Browser.
+Setup Instructions and Installation Clone this repository to a location in your file system. 'git clone https://github.com/Davincii254/Caesar-Cipher.git Open terminal command line then navigate to the root folder of the application. cd Caesar-Cipher.
 Development Want to contribute?
 Great!

 To fix a bug or enhance an existing module, follow these steps: